Perinatal Mood & Anxiety Disorder (PMAD) Medications

 Brexanolone/Zulresso

-Allopregnanolone is a naturally occurring neuroactive steroid derived from progesterone.
-The new pharmaceutical agent called brexanolone/Zulresso is allopregnanolone and it is used in the management of postpartum depression.
+Brexanolone/Zulresso is a synthetic allopregnanolone and it is used in the management of postpartum depression.
 Brexanolone is given via a continuous 60 hour IV infusion in a certified, monitored healthcare setting.
 It results in a rapid clinical response with improvement in postpartum depression immediately with treatment (compared to the slower progress seen with oral medications).
 Allopregnanolone is detectable in human milk of lactating individuals receiving IV brexanolone although levels rapidly decline after completion of the 60 hour infusion and is undetectable by day 3 after the infusion.
-The maximum RID is 1-1.5% of the maternal weight adjusted dose and there was no accumulation of allopregnanolone in plasma or breastmilk (7).
-Although data is limited on the use of this medication in lactation, due its low levels in milk and poor oral bioavailability, brexanolone is unlikely to cause adverse effects in a breastfeeding infant.
+The maximum RID is 1-1.5% of the maternal weight adjusted dose and there was no accumulation of allopregnanolone in plasma or breastmilk.12 Although data is limited on the use of this medication in lactation, due its low levels in milk and poor oral bioavailability, brexanolone is unlikely to cause adverse effects in a breastfeeding infant.
 Due to the risk of parental sedation and sudden loss of consciousness, another caregiver should be present to help care for the infant during the use of this medication.
 While an additional caregiver should be available to care for the infant, there is no absolute indication to pump and dump with the use of brexanolone.

 Mood Stabilizers